johnafin1/2025ASDDAGUIV1/README.md

 ## Build application

-Run `npm run build` then `npm run package` to build a .exe application at the location expressed in the console, usually root:/dist/win-unpacked
+Run `npm run build` then `npm run package` to build a .exe application at the location expressed in the console, usually root:/dist/win-unpacked.
+Run the `2025ASDDAGUI.exe` file without changing the folder structure to run the application.

 ## Development server